 Powdery Mildew on Peonies

-Powdery mildew is a fungal disease which is unsightly, but relatively harmless.
+Powdery mildew is a fungal disease that is unsightly, but relatively harmless.
 The disease can be easily spotted by white powdery spots on the leaves and stems of the plant.
-Powdery mildew is often caused by high humidity and often affects peonies that are planted in partial shade or too close together (poor air flow).
+Powdery mildew is often caused by high humidity and often affects peonies that are planted in partial shade or too close together (poor airflow).

-- Move the plant to a sunnier or less crowded location in the fall
+- Transplant the plant to a sunnier or less crowded location in the fall

 - Remove infected leaves at the first sign of infection